deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ```

 ### Network
-If you have the permissions to create networks, BiBiGrid offers the possibility to  create a new private network connected to an existing router.
+If you have the permissions to create networks, BiBiGrid offers the possibility to create a new private network, which is connected to an existing router.
 For our tutorial we work on an existing *subnet*.
-Determine the subnet name or id using the cli.
+Determine the subnet name or id using the Command Line Tools.

 ```
 $ openstack subnet list
 ```

-Depending on the de.NBI cloud site we have to enable the *localDNSLookup* feature.
-Some cloud sites do not offer a full DNS service for instances, BiBiGrid can start this
-This currently the case in Berlin, HD-DKFZ, HD-BioQuant and Tuebingen.
+Depending on the de.NBI cloud site, we have to enable the `localDNSLookup` feature.
+Some cloud sites do not offer a full DNS service for instances (local instances can't be resolved), this is currently the case in **Berlin**, **DKFZ**, **Heidelberg** and **Tuebingen**.

+The network setup at **Tuebingen** differs from the other cloud sites, not supporting Openstack self-service networks.
+The available networks are preconfigured and every instance gets a public IP without adding an additional floating IP.

+BiBiGrid takes care of this by not adding an additional floating ip to the master node (which will not work).
+We have to disable the `useMasterWithPublicIp` option, when running BiBiGrid at **Tuebingen**.

 ### Instances

 Get the id of the Ubuntu 18.04 image ...